 Data Level Description Latency Users L0 EPI-Hi Z Some of the Z vs E matrices are accumulated over multiple Data ISOC and vs. E vs. Dir look directions.
 There are a total of 75 look directions for delivered ISIS Matrices the three ends of the LET telescopes and 50 look directions after each Instrument for HET.
 We will call these Z vs E vs Dir.
-Matrices to pass Teams distinguish them from the Z vs E matrices that sum over all directions.
+Matrices to trices to pass Teams tinguish them from the Z vs E matrices that sum over all directions.